dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 ~~Sooon I will implement the activation/deactivation of the MUX from the library (Pin EN from MUX).
 For now you can simply tie this pin to GND to enable it. **Never leave the enable pin floating**~~

+Upgrade the compatibility of the library with 16:1 Analog MUXs from the family: 74HC4067-Q100 and 74HCT4067-Q100

 Add more examples of the usability of the library :wink: